ArcStan3/persons-api/readme.md

 ### `POST /persons`

-Allows you to add people to couchDB database
+Allows you to add a person

 Example call:
 ```